CSPA Age Calculator for US Green Card (Child Aging Out)

 #2 CSPA age less than 21

-Your priority date should be current in the ‘Final Action’ chart to be eligible for CSPA law protection.
+Your priority date should be current in the ‘Date of filing’ chart to be eligible for CSPA law protection.

 Many people file employment-based green card downgrades if their EB2 dates get current in the EB2 DOF chart.
-They are not eligible for CSPA until the date actually gets current in the Final action chart at least once.
+They are not eligible for CSPA until the date actually gets current in any one of the visa bulletin charts.

 #4 Sought to Acquire Requirement

-You must file i-485 or DS-260 once your PD date getting current.
+You must file an i-485 or DS-260 once your PD date gets current.

 For counting the one year: